What You'll Learn

 Option 1: Pay Fringe Benefits in Cash

 The simplest approach is to pay the fringe benefit amount directly to the worker as additional cash wages.
 If the wage determination lists a basic rate of $35.00 and a fringe rate of $18.50, you would pay the worker $53.50 per hour in cash.
-The fringe portion paid in cash is subject to all applicable taxes (FICA, federal and state income tax, unemployment), which increases your actual labor cost above the stated fringe rate.

 Option 2: Contribute to Bona Fide Benefit Plans

 Alternatively, contractors can meet the fringe obligation by making contributions to bona fide fringe benefit plans on behalf of the worker.
 The DOL defines a bona fide plan as one that is a genuine benefit program — not a scheme to avoid paying prevailing wages.
-Qualifying plans include:

-- Health insurance (medical, dental, vision)
+- Health insurance: Medical, dental, vision

-- Retirement plans (401(k), pension, defined contribution plans)
+- Retirement plans: 401(k), pension, defined contribution plans

-- Vacation and holiday funds
+- Vacation and holiday funds: Paid time off programs

-- Apprenticeship training funds
+- Apprenticeship training funds: Registered programs

 Contributions to bona fide plans are not subject to payroll taxes (FICA, FUTA), which makes this option more cost-effective for employers.
 This is a significant financial advantage that many contractors overlook.
 On the WH-347, this is reported by checking Box 4(a).